 Jenny O’Connell is a writer, musician, and outdoor educator.
 From June to October 2014, she embarked on a walking journey across Finland, retracing the steps of Lappish legend Petronella Van Der Moer.
-She will write her story, and in turn breathe life into Petronella’s story.
 This is her blog.

 Once a year, when I’m out climbing a mountain or sitting by a river, I write myself a letter.
 When I’m finished, I fold it up and mark it with a (stern, brightly-colored) note that says something like READ AFTER 9/16/16!
 Then, I hide it away in my house for my future self to find.
 When I do find these notes again, they astound me.
 Yesterday, my heart got wrecked by love.
 I found an… Read More